Eleanor Roosevelt on Democracy and Citizenship

 Students should be familiar with Eleanor Roosevelt as the First Lady during Franklin D. Roosevelt’s presidency.
 They should have some awareness of world events at the time the speech was delivered (March 1940) and a working definition of the concept of democracy.
 A brief biography of ER is included below.
 For students interested in more information, a detailed biography of ER by Alida Black is available at the Eleanor Roosevelt Papers Project (Department of History, George Washington University, DC).

 Anna Eleanor Roosevelt was the longest-serving first lady of the United States (1933–1945).
-Her husband, Franklin D. Roosevelt, is the only president to have served four terms in office.
+Her husband, Franklin D. Roosevelt, is the only president elected to four terms.
 Before becoming first lady of the United States, Eleanor Roosevelt was the first lady of New York (1928–1932) when FDR was governor.

 Even before her public service life, Eleanor Roosevelt was involved in social service work.
 She became active in politics after her husband was stricken with polio in 1921 and remained active in politics as long as she lived.